ResultIIoT/CCIIoT/README.md

 # CCIIoT: Unveiling Code Clones in the Eclipse IIoT Software Ecosystem

-> A research repository containing tools and datasets for detecting and analyzing co-modified code clones
+> A research repository containing tools and datasets for detecting and analyzing code clones in the Eclipse IIoT Software Ecosystem

 ## Overview